 - Can we leave Capital Guardians if we are unhappy with it?

 - What happens when an account is no longer required?

 - What happens to the money when the service is cancelled?

 It is easy, not much can go wrong with either a licienced care organisation exercising strong disciplines around their management of care at home as required under the NDIS or Aged Care Act, and Capital Guardians managing trust money securely, with Westpac as required under the Corporations Act, or your management of monies into the account and approval of monies to suppliers our of the account.

 Discipline is by all required parties in process and procedure (what we know as the Quality Management System).
 One area that is always watched carefully is the timeliness of suppliers invoicing accounts.

 If suppliers (ie care providers, cleaners, nurses, etc) do not invoice promptly, then accounts can appear overstated, with account balances higher than they should be.
 This would be most obvious when reviewing the budget variance report, where it might be noticed that planned expenditures are missing, where there is knowledge that those services were performed.

-The Capital Guardians service will recognise an invoice against the account as soon as it has been submitted online by a supplier, and submitting invoices is “easy”, Capital Guardians can talk to any accounting system and even have invoices entered in under a minute, with one thumb on a smart phone by smaller suppliers with agree fixed prices.
+Capital Guardians recognises an invoice against the account as soon as it has been submitted online by a supplier, and submitting invoices is “easy”, Capital Guardians can talk to any accounting system and even have invoices entered in under a minute, with one thumb on a smart phone by smaller suppliers with agreed fixed prices.